JeremyBYU/polylidar/README.md

 I have verified these by printing out the content of the hashmap when the bug is being manifest.
 These issues lead to the infinite loop.

+## Dumping optimization information

+I have tried to dump optimization information from gcc and analyze the difference between nobug/bug case.
+I used this command:

+`g++ -g -O3 -Wall -fopt-info-optimized-optall=opt_not_working.txt -c ../../polylidar/polylidar.cpp -I../../`

+However, I have been unsuccessful at understanding what is causing the issues.
+I see differences in some of the optimizations but nothing really seems to stands out.
+I have spent hours changing some things (removing createTriHash2/4) and nothing removes the bug.

+Note I learned that -O2 will also cause the optimization error in gcc7.
+However if you compile with O2 the code is always broken with gcc, you cant get some working states like I have shown above with -O3.

+## Alternate hashmaps

+I have tried to replace robin_hood with [parallel_hashmap](https://github.com/greg7mdp/parallel-hashmap).
+It has the same issue!
+They are both using the same technique that google has introduced with absail:flat_hash_map (flat hash map, dense array).
+This is making me think that GCC7 can run into issues with this technique possibly.